rocketcode-dev/content/content/draft/every-kubernetes-app/every-kubernetes-app.md

 ### Less Infrastructure to maintain

-Avoiding a unnecessary container builds also means fewer images in your container registry, fewer updates to cull when your registry's disk quota fills up, and less chance of accidentally culling a build still in use.
+Avoiding unnecessary container builds also means fewer images in your container registry, fewer updates to cull when your registry's disk quota fills up, and less chance of accidentally culling an image still in use.

 If you're using an official image, it's easier to pick up security updates and there's one less pull secret to keep up to date.
 Also you can set your `imagePullPolicy` to `IfNotPresent` leading to fewer registry pulls and quicker startup times.

 In general, standard images are less burden for both you and your servers.

+## When to build a new image

+Of course, there are situations where building a new image is, in fact, appropriate.
+Here are some advantages:

+* Image layers can have more complex data and larger size than a config map.
+* Tagged images are also snapshots of the state of your code at specific moments in time, and it's easier to step back to an old build by specifying an image tag.
+* The apparent atomicity of images makes them easier to distribute and document.

+In a perfect world, and image should do two things:

+1) Run in a test environment with no added configuration, and
+2) Move between environments changing only configuration files using config maps and secrets.

+Most of the official images fit both of those requirements.

 ## A `healthz` endpoint